Jas-SinghFSU/HyprPanel/README.md

 ## Instructions

 ### AGS
-Once everything is installed you, need to put the contents of this repo in `~/.config/ags`.
+Once everything is installed you need to put the contents of this repo in `~/.config/ags`.
 If you already have something in `~/.config/ags`, it's recommended that you back it up with:
 ```bash
 mv $HOME/.config/ags $HOME/.config/ags.bkup